 This case is hardly an anomaly: A previous PETA Asia investigation into a Chinese fur farm revealed that rabbits were shocked with electrical devices, causing them to scream in pain.
 No matter where it comes from—China, Sweden, the U.S., or anywhere else in the world—fur is always the product of a cruel industry.
 Please, refuse to wear or buy fur, and urge your family members and friends to do the same.

-Retailers Revolve and Rent the Runway both sell products made with rabbit fur from China.
-Please ask Revolve clothing to drop fur immediately in favor of animal-friendly materials.
-Send David Pujades, COO of Revolve, an e-mail at David@revolveclothing.com from your personal account.
-Use the form to send a message to Rent the Runway.
+Retailer Revolve clothing sells products made with rabbit fur from China.
+Please ask them to drop fur immediately in favor of animal-friendly materials.